petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-specific-tags-and-attributes-reference.md

    fragmentElement.style.color = textColor;
    ```

 - `fragmentEntryLinkNamespace` is a unique string that can be used to identify the fragment within the page, even if there are multiple instances of the same fragment.
-It's useful when you need to create unique IDs or scopes in your JavaScript.
+It's useful when you must create unique IDs or scopes in your JavaScript.

    ```javascript
    const uniqueId = `${fragmentEntryLinkNamespace}-button`;